-Here are five easy tips to start taking better camera phone pics of your cat.
+Here are a few easy tips to start taking better camera phone pics of your cat.

 The easiest way to take slicker-looking pictures of your cat is to turn off the flash on your camera phone.
 Using the flash increases the chances of your cat looking like something from a horror movie and also risks washing out the pic.

 Instead, seek out locations around the home that use natural light — so by a window or patio door during the afternoon or early morning.
 The light might be a little too bright during mid-day, but an overcast day works well, too.

 Experiment with taking pictures at different times to see what works best.

 Reduce Background Clutter